Skip to main content

 Join us for a digital dialogue on covering the crisis surrounding immigration enforcement policy, the mandate of journalism, and the erosion of constitutional rights and civil liberties.

-Moderated by Maynard Institute Co-Executive Director Martin G. Reynolds, this conversation will feature panelists Andrés Cediel, professor, UC Berkeley Graduate School of Journalism; Michelle Zenarosa, editor-in-chief at the LA Public Press and Maynard 200 alum; and Christopher Mark Juhn, photojournalist on the ground in Minneapolis and Maynard 200 alum.
+Moderated by Maynard Institute Co-Executive Director Martin G. Reynolds, this conversation will feature panelists Andrés Cediel, professor, visiting professor at the Walter Cronkite School of Journalism at Arizona State University; Michelle Zenarosa, editor-in-chief at the LA Public Press and Maynard 200 alum; and Christopher Mark Juhn, photojournalist on the ground in Minneapolis and Maynard 200 alum.

 Martin G. Reynolds is co-executive director of the Maynard Institute.
 He is co-founder of Oakland Voices, a community storytelling project that trains residents to be community correspondents.
 Before his Maynard fellowship, Martin was senior editor for community engagement and training for 18 years with the Bay Area News Group, and editor-in-chief of the Oakland Tribune between 2008-2011.